kaisenlinux/manpages-dev/category/FTP/lFTP.md

               Use the given port to connect.

        -u user[,pass]
               Use  the  given  username and password to connect.
 Remember to quote the password properly in the shell.
 Also note that it is not secure to specify the password on command line, use ~/.netrc file or LFTP_PASSWORD environment variable together with --env-password option.
-Alternatively you can use  ssh- based protocols with authorized keys, so you don't have to enter a password.
+Alternatively you can use ssh-based protocols with authorized  keys,  so  you  don't have to enter a password.

        --norc Don't execute rc files from the home directory.